 - Place three to four chicken thighs in six cups of water.
 You can also add chopped celery and carrot.

 - Bring to a boil and simmer for 1½ to two hours.

 - Remove skin and bones, and set meat aside.

 - Strain broth and use it to boil one to two cups of chopped vegetables (like carrot, celery, yam, cauliflower) for 20 minutes.

 You can offer just the broth at first or you can make small servings with meat, mashed vegetables and broth.
 Give small portions (a few teaspoons for very small dogs, and up to ½ to one cup for larger dogs).
 Allow four to six hours to pass to monitor for diarrhea or vomiting after those first few meals.

 Pressed for time and looking for a fast solution for your dog’s upset tummy?
-Try Gut Soothe available now in our store.
+Try Gut Guard available now in our store.